 For a payment screen, I can for example add these signals

-Once I receive these signals I can immediately see where I should improve first.
+Once I receive these signals, I can immediately see where I should improve first.
 Is only a small percentage of users sending the payScreenSeen signal?
-Then maybe I need to try and be a bit more obvious with my calls to action, or even show the screen automatically when the user has completed a satisfying interaction.
+Then maybe I need to try to be a bit more obvious with my calls to action, or even show the screen automatically when the user has completed a satisfying interaction.

 Are lots of people seeing the pay screen, but only a small percentage is leaving it with payScreenDismissedWithSubscription?
 Maybe I need to play with pricing or the features offered in my paid plan.

 Either way, I can now get scientific about it.
 I can directly compare version numbers and see something like this:

 In version 1.1, around 72% of users saw the pay screen, while in version 1.2 it was around 80% of users.

 Which is awesome!
 A definite improvement.
 I should continue working in this direction.

 I might also be less happy about the outcome: There's a chance that a smaller proportion than before is now converting on the pay screen.
 Not the nicest thing, but it's really good to know that, so I can revert to a previous version.

 Most analytics packages are optimized for the web and not for apps, but even the ones that can do both, most of them collect a huge amount of information about our users.
 This has both ethical and practical problems.